Legally, clemency definition refers to the five forms of mercy that the President or Governor can provide...

 The presidential clemency power is one of the most powerful tools a President can use.
 The presidential clemency power can be used for mercy and to instigate policy change.
 Clemency is defined as mercy or leniency.
 The presidential clemency power the President of the United States holds is extremely broad and powerful.
 Many powers the…Read More

 The executive clemency power is an extremely broad and powerful ability of a President and a governor.
 This power can be used to promote policies and to render mercy.
 Article 2, Section II of the Constitution states: “The President…shall have power to grant reprieves and pardons for offenses against the United States, except in cases…Read More

-Introduction: Ford’s Pardon of Nixon On September 8, 1974, less than one month since taking office and declaring that the nation’s “long national nightmare is over,” President Gerald R. Ford, addressed the nation from the Oval Office.
+On September 8, 1974, less than one month since taking office and declaring that the nation’s “long national nightmare is over,” President Gerald R. Ford, addressed the nation from the Oval Office.
 His speech would be the defining moment of Ford’s term in office.
-In a heartfelt, somber address, President…Read More
+In a heartfelt, somber address, President Ford gave a “full, free…Read More

 Philip Vigol.
 Robert E. Lee.
 David Brown.
 John Fremont.
 Pierre Lafitte.
 Al Jennings.
 Samuel Mudd.
 Marc Rich.
 Patty Hearst.
 Jimmy Hoffa.
 Who were these people?
 Some of their names may be familiar to you, others completely unknown.
 They lived in different times, and were accused of or committed different crimes: treason, sedition, murder, bank robbery,…Read More